 Net cash used in operating activities was \$21.2 million in 2017.
 Net loss was \$12.0 million in 2017.
 The adjustments for non-cash expenses are primarily comprised of (i) \$10.6 million of depreciation and amortization that was associated with property and equipment; (ii) \$4.0 million of stock-based compensation; and (iii) \$3.6 million of provision for obsolete and excess inventory.
-Changes in operating assets and liabilities represented a \$28.5 million use of cash, primarily comprised of (i) a decrease in accounts payable of \$25.9 million; and (ii) an increase in inventories of \$16.9 million, partially offset by (i) an increase in deferred revenue of \$10.1 million; and (ii) an increase in accrued liabilities and other liabilities of \$4.9 million.
+Changes in operating assets and liabilities represented a \$28.5 million use of cash, primarily comprised of (i) a decrease in accounts payable of \$25.9 million; and (ii) an increase in inventories of \$16.9 million, partially offset by (i) an increase in deferred revenue of \$10.1 million; and (ii) an increase in account payable of \$25.9 million.